-, , and .
-A had access and used all five of the credit cards for meals, gas, and miscellaneous items.
+.
+B had access and used the credit cards for meals, gasoline, and miscellaneous items.

-Information Document Request (IDR) No. 22 asked X to provide a copy of its policy statement ensuring that use of its credit cards was for X's purposes, and any personal charges would be reimbursed.
-X provided the following response: "X's policy regarding personal use of any credit cards in the name of X is that credit cards are to be used only for X's business and not for any personal use.
+Information Document Request (IDR) No. 22 asked X to provide a copy of its policy statement ensuring that use of the X's credit cards was for X's purposes, and any personal charges would be reimbursed.
+X provided the following response: "X's policy regarding personal use of any credit cards in the name of X is that credit cards are to be used only for X business and not for any personal use.
 In the event of any personal use, the person utilizing the credit card would be obligated to reimburse X 100%."

 X retained its credit card statements and a few receipts.
-It did not note any business purpose or relationship with respect to entries on such statements.
-It did not otherwise maintain any records, account books, diary, etc. to establish the business purpose or relationship of such expenditures.
+X did not note any business purpose or relationship with respect to entries on such statements.
+X did not otherwise maintain any records, account books, diary, etc. to establish the business purpose or relationship of such expenditures.